CRSS666/CRSS/MODS.md

 ## Notes!

-- No mods in this list are *required*, you'll just have enhanced things™ if you add them.

 - We will try to support as much mods as we can, but if any of them conflict, we will pick the most-used or most-requested option.

-- If one of the mods is giving you a super-specific 'Millions to one!' issue or nitpick with one of the mods, yell at us at discord.
+- If one of the mods is giving you a super-specific 'Millions to one!' issue or you have a nitpick with one of the mods, yell at us at discord.